 Top performers are used to enacting their will, but the more they try to control the situation, the likelier those efforts are to backfire—prolonging their suffering and possibly keeping them at a reduced productivity level for longer than necessary.

 It is crucial that managers understand the toll that loss can have on an employee.
-With thoughtful bereavement care, that they can skillfully help their employees take the time and space necessary for the grief process to unfold.
+With thoughtful bereavement care, they can skillfully help their employees take the time and space necessary for the grief process to unfold.